AdobeDocs/marketo.en/help/marketo/getting-started/understanding-and-using-the-launch-pack.md

 ![](assets/coming-soon.png)

-# In Progress {#in-progress}

 The Docs Team is currently working on this article.

 We promise to publish it as soon as it’s ready.